fnordoglargh/metametalmapper/README.md

 ### Countries

 Countries on MA and this tool are represented in [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) two letter format.
-Whenever you read _XX_ in context with countries, a two letter country code is meant.
+Whenever you read _NN_ in context with countries, a two letter country code is meant.

 A list of all countries with at least one band is shown on calling with the switch `-l`.